OpenMindClub/awesome-chatgpt/README.md

 - [ChatGPT 500 prompts](https://www.linkedin.com/pulse/chatgpt-500-prompts-make-you-top-1-copywriter-alexis-khvatov-) - 500 Prompts that are helpful for writers.

 ## OpenAI Official Rescources
+### Version

-- [ChatGPT](https://openai.com/blog/chatgpt) - This is an official online chat tool provided by OpenAI, which allows you to have AI conversations with ChatGPT.
+- [ChatGPT](https://openai.com/blog/chatgpt) - Website.This is an official online chat tool provided by OpenAI, which allows you to have AI conversations with ChatGPT.
+- [OpenAI API](https://openai.com/blog/openai-api) - OpenAI API, a platform that allows anyone to access new AI models developed by OpenAI.
-- [VisualChatGPT](https://github.com/microsoft/visual-chatgpt) - Visual ChatGPT is a project developed by Microsoft that enables the exchange of images during conversations.
+- [VisualChatGPT](https://github.com/microsoft/visual-chatgpt) - It is a version that adds visual features on top of ChatGPT.Visual ChatGPT is a project developed by Microsoft that enables the exchange of images during conversations.
 It is a combination of ChatGPT and a series of visual models.

-- [New Bing](https://www.bing.com/new) - The New Bing is a new generation of search engine developed by Microsoft and based on a large language model from OpenAI, capable of providing intelligent chat, creative and assistant features.
-- [ChatGPT blog](https://openai.com/blog/chatgpt/) - This is an article on the OpenAI official blog introducing ChatGPT.
+### OpenAI Products and others
 - [OpenAI](https://openai.com/) - The homepage of OpenAI.
 - [OpenAI Product](https://openai.com/product) - This page showcases the products offered by OpenAI, such as GPT models, DALL·E 2 and Whisper.
-- [OpenAI API](https://openai.com/blog/openai-api) - OpenAI API, a platform that allows anyone to access new AI models developed by OpenAI.
-- [OpenAI API Documentation](https://platform.openai.com/docs) - The documentation of the OpenAI API, which provides detailed information about the basic concepts, models, endpoints and applications of the API.
-It also contains some tutorials that teach you how to build real AI apps using the API.
+- [OpenAI API Documentation](https://platform.openai.com/docs) - It's a documentation of the OpenAI API.
 This page is an important resource for learning and using the OpenAI API.
-- [OpenAI Research index](https://openai.com/research) - This page is a list of OpenAI’s research papers on various topics in artificial intelligence.
+- [New Bing](https://www.bing.com/new) - The New Bing is a new generation of search engine developed by Microsoft and based on a large language model from OpenAI, capable of providing intelligent chat, creative and assistant features.
+- [ChatGPT blog](https://openai.com/blog/chatgpt/) - This is an article on the OpenAI official blog introducing ChatGPT.

 ### Social Media